SunzidHassan/25_semanticOSL_code/README.md

 ## 🚀 Getting Started
 ### 1. Requirements

 We recommend setting up a python virtualenv or conda environment to help manage dependencies.
 Our code has been tested primarily with Python 3.10.
-We also recommend using a device with Nvidia CUDA for running the algorithm.

 Sample instruction for `conda` users.
 ```bash